Author, Journalist & Translator

 Chris McGowan is a writer of diverse interests whose books include The Brazilian Sound, a guide to Brazilian music; Entertainment in the Cyber Zone, a history of interactive media published by Random House; and, as J.C.
 McGowan, The Big God Network, a science-fiction novel.

 has written articles and blogs about music, culture, politics, and environmental issues for The Huffington Post, the Los Angeles Times, Musician, Los Angeles magazine, the L.A.
-Weekly, Billboard, Widescreen Review, Dramatics, M3 (in Japan), Pulse!, and various other publications.
+Weekly, Billboard, Widescreen Review, Pulse!, and various other publications.
 Select writings are available here.

 McGowan has written extensively about Brazil, and